 An English actor who leapt from a London soap opera to embodying rock royalty as Queen's Roger Taylor on the global stage.

-Ben Hardy trained at the prestigious Royal Central School of Speech and Drama, paying his dues on British television before landing the role of Peter Beale on 'EastEnders.'
-That steady gig provided a springboard, but Hardy aimed for the big screen.
-His breakout arrived not with a whisper but with a bang, playing the winged Archangel in 'X-Men: Apocalypse.'
-Yet it was his next transformation that cemented his place in pop culture: mastering the drum fills and flamboyant spirit of Queen's Roger Taylor for 'Bohemian Rhapsody.'
-The film's massive success introduced him to a worldwide audience, proving his ability to disappear into real-life characters.
-He has since balanced blockbuster fare like '6 Underground' with smaller, character-driven projects, demonstrating a range that stretches beyond the rock star persona he so convincingly captured.
+Ben Hardy trained at the Royal Central School of Speech and Drama, then played Peter Beale on 'EastEnders.'
+He landed the role of the winged Archangel in 'X-Men: Apocalypse.'
+Hardy then mastered the drum fills and flamboyant spirit of Queen's Roger Taylor for 'Bohemian Rhapsody.'
+The film's global success introduced him to a worldwide audience.
+He has since balanced blockbuster fare like '6 Underground' with smaller, character-driven projects, demonstrating range beyond the rock star persona he captured.

 1981–1996